hassimkhan/ParkNGo/README.md

 Demo: https://parkngo.is-best.net/

 <b> How to use the application? </b>
-1. Download this sample QR <a href='https://parkngo.is-best.net/QR%20Generation/Generated%20QR%20Codes/QR_G%2040.png' target='_blank'>G40</a> on your phone or print it
+1. Download this sample QR <a href='https://parkngo.is-best.net/QR%20Generation/Generated%20QR%20Codes/QR_G%2040.png' target='_blank'>G40</a> (open in a new tab) on your phone or print it
 2. Lauch the URL: https://parkngo.is-best.net/
 4. Choose Standard User
 5. Select the first Car Icon